wur-bioinformatics/introduction-to-bioinformatics/week1.md

 **UniProtKB** is the central hub for functional information on proteins.
 For each protein it contains the core data (such as sequence, name, description, taxonomy, citation) and as much annotation information as possible.
-It contains many cross-references to other databases is generally a very good starting point to find information on a protein.
+It contains many cross-references to other databases and is generally a very good starting point to find information on a protein.

 UniProtKB consists of two sections:

-- Swiss-Prot - manually-annotated records with information extracted from literature and curated computational analysis
+- Swiss-Prot - manually-annotated records with information extracted from literature and curated computational analysis.
-- TrEMBL - automatically annotated records that are not reviewed
+- TrEMBL - automatically annotated records that are not reviewed.

 UniProtKB is updated every 8 weeks.
-The current release has ~570,000 entries in Swiss-Prot and ~249 million entries in TrEMBL.
+The current release has ~570,000 entries in Swiss-Prot and ~251 million entries in TrEMBL.

 ---